ManuOrt/JDBC_mariadb/README.md

 - This method is responsible for making the connection, using the URL, username and password.
 #### CLOSEDATABASECONNECTION
 - This method allows us to close the connection pool when it is no longer necessary with the HIKARI close() method.
+### CONCLUSION
+We find it very interesting that the connection pool allows you to reuse the connections to save resources, to allow several simultaneous connections to the database without waiting, etc.